 Policies & Procedures

-	This page specifies the CNOM Policies & Procedures, which were last updated on May 24, 2011.
+This page specifies the CNOM Policies & Procedures, which were last updated on May 5, 2020.

 - Membership Requirements

 Any IEEE Communications Society (ComSoc) member can be a Member of the Technical Committee (TC).
 To become a Member it is necessary to subscribe to the TC mailing list as specified on the TC web page.
-A Member becomes an Active Member if he/she satisfies at least one of the following conditions in the last two years:
+A Member becomes an Active Member if he/she satisfies at least one of the following conditions in the last three years:

 - has attended (physically present or by teleconference) at least one of the regularly scheduled CNOM meetings

 - has served as a TPC or OC member for CNOM sponsored conferences, such as IEEE NOMS/IM, CNSM, APNOMS, LANOMS

 - has served as an editorial board member or editorial advisory board member for CNOM supported journals, namely JNSM, IJNM or TNSM